 Campers may be dropped off starting at 8:30 a.m. and must be picked up by 4:30 p.m.
 Families may choose to register for our Extended Care program, which offers morning care starting at 7:30 a.m. and afternoon care through 5:30 p.m.
 Each is $50 per week.

-We offer bus transportation to and from Beverly and Lynn June 25 to July 27.
+We offer bus transportation to and from Beverly and Lynn for the first five weeks of each summer.
 For more information contact Nancy Hartmann.

 Campers bring their own lunch daily, and we provide morning and afternoon snacks.
-NEW this year!
-SUMMER@GUS will be offering Red Apple Lunch delivery service.
 We are NOT a nut-free camp, but support food allergies in partnership with parents and campers’ physician allergy management plans.
 We do not allow campers to share food.
 All staff are fully informed about all allergy concerns.

 - Campers have the choice to go swimming at the Bennett Center, at Gordon College, Monday through Thursday at 3:00 p.m.
 If a camper elects not to swim, he or she can choose from camp arts or sports activities.
 Camp counselors and lifeguards supervise swim sessions.
 Chickadees do not have the choice to swim, but instead enjoy fun campus activities.